Bourbon whiskey: Production process

 After maturing, bourbon is withdrawn from the barrel and is typically filtered and diluted with water.
 It is then bottled at no less than 80 US proof (40% abv).
-Although most bourbon whiskey is sold at 80 US proof, other common proofs are 86, 90, and 100.
+Although most bourbon whiskey is sold at 80 proof, bourbon can be bottled much higher.
 All "bottled in bond" bourbon is 100 proof.
-Some higher-proof bottlings are marketed as "barrel proof", meaning they have not been diluted or have been only lightly diluted after removal from the barrels.
+Some higher-proof bottlings are marketed as "barrel proof" or "cask strength", meaning they have not been diluted or have been only slightly diluted (less than 1% ABV dilution) after removal from the barrels.
 Bourbon whiskey may be sold at less than 80 proof but must be labeled as "diluted bourbon".